-During the Reporting Year, the Group has acquired plant and equipment in the sum of approximately HK\$0.2 million (2021: HK\$0.3 million).
+During the year, the Group has acquired plant and equipment in the sum of approximately HK\$0.1 million (2022: HK\$0.2 million).
 Details of these and other movements in the property, plant and equipment of the Group during the year are set out in note 13 to the consolidated financial statements.